 - Learn about African animals and how they fit into the ecological landscape of the greater Kruger region.

-- Learn about the indigenous vegetation and critical issues such as soil erosion, pollution and water conservation.
+- Learn about indigenous vegetation in the Kruger region and critical reserve management issues such as soil erosion, pollution and water conservation.

 - Develop vital research skills such as observation, recording, storage and analysis of data.

-- Be involved in practical activities such as operating camera traps, sweeping snares, tracking game, photographing wildlife, removing alien vegetation etc.
+- Be involved in practical activities such as operating camera traps, sweeping for snares, tracking game, identifying wildlife through photography and removing alien vegetation

 This module is based in the greater Kruger Park area in the Limpopo and Mpumalanga provinces of South Africa.
 The Kruger Park area is a treasure trove of biodiversity that supports hundreds of species of animals and plants.
 Students will be accommodated at Dumela Lodge near Hoedspruit.